JellyV/FreeWays/README.md

 1.1

-**Given** Incident API Endpoint is available, and there are recent incidents nearby
+**Given** Incident API Endpoint is available, and the details for the incident are retrieved.

-**When** I open the app
+**When** I open the app, and select the pin.

-**Then** I should see the pins on the map, each denoting a separate incident, with the following attributes:
+**Then** I should see the details pulled from the database for the incident and the following attributes:

 Location - Longitude and Latitude determine where the pin will show up on the map.